-New Hampshire has 1.3 million residents, as reported by the U.S. Census Bureau, within 10 counties.
+New Hampshire has 1.36 million residents, as reported by the U.S. Census Bureau, within 10 counties.
 New Hampshire is predominately a rural state with a couple of urbanized areas.
 There are two cities in the southern tier which are densely populated; however, the northern tier is rural and mountainous.
 The northern tier borders the Quebec Province in Canada to the north, Vermont to the west and Maine to the east and serves as the primary location for logging and forestry operations.
 NH is the only state that borders Maine so it is the primary conduit corridor for interstate carriers driving in and out of Maine; as such NH is a small state with a large transient CMV population.
 The interstate highways, nearly 300 miles, carry the majority of commercial traffic transporting passengers, hazardous materials and property.

-By implementing the activities set forth in our FY 2020-FY2022 Basic MCSAP, New Entrant Program, and Border Enforcement Program, Troop G's Motor Carrier Enforcement Unit's (MCEU) primary goal is to improve CMV operation safety resulting in less fatal and non-fatal crashes and hazardous material incidents.
+By implementing the activities set forth in our FY 2020-FY 2022 Basic MCSAP, New Entrant Program, and Border Enforcement Program, Troop G's Motor Carrier Enforcement Unit's (MCEU) primary goal is to improve CMV operation safety resulting in less fatal and non-fatal crashes and hazardous material incidents.

 As it is unknown what the future holds regarding the COVID-19 pandemic, it should be noted that projected grant activities, goals and expenditures may be impacted as it was this year.
 Government, state, and division mandated restrictions required New Hampshire, like other states, to implement new ways of doing business to keep the public and essential workers safe while performing MCSAP eligible activities.
-MCSAP and Border Enforcement inspection and enforcement activity, overtime, travel, training, outreach and education, and purchasing is still limited in response to this pandemic.
+MCSAP and Border Enforcement inspection and enforcement activity, overtime, travel, training, outreach and education, and purchasing may be limited again in response to the pandemic.
 NH will keep our FMCSA Division apprised of potential challenges and utilize FMCSA resources for updated information and grant management guidance.

-New Hampshire's FY 2021 Title VI Plan was aproved by FMCSA.
+New Hampshire's FY 2022 Title VI Plan was approved by FMCSA on July 29, 2021.